 For anyone facing a life-threatening illness, this book offers comfort, care and a practical approach to dealing with the issues that accompany illness.
 In the closing chapter, “The Journey to Letting Be,” Chaplain Dunn explores the emotional and spiritual issues patients and families confront as they consider the end of life.
 These issues are thoughtfully explored and carefully examined as Chaplain Dunn shares his insight and experience surrounding the issues that ultimately affect us all.

 Volume Discount Price List

 Discounts apply to the total books of all titles ordered.
-Mix and match to get quantity discounts.
+Mix and match to get quantity discounts on unbranded books.

 |Qty of Books||Price||Qty of Books||Price||Qty of Books||Price|